3D Animation: A Comprehensive Guide

 - Rendering: Generating the final visual output with lighting and textures.

 This complexity translates into high production costs, as 3D animation demands significant time, expertise, and computing power.
-Modern tools like Autodesk Maya, Blender, and Unreal Engine streamline these processes but require skilled professionals to achieve top-tier results.
+Modern tools streamline these processes but require skilled professionals to achieve top-tier results.

 Applications of 3D Animation